 I’m not great at getting to new mountains.
 Winter is my favorite time of year, and also a full on panic, to get it all done and ski some good snow too.
 When I storm chase, I need a late week event, and I tend to stick within my comfort zone, places I know I will get the goods.
 But this time, Quinn, the nor’easter du jour, was focused on Southern Vermont.
 It was time.

 I set my earliest ever ski alarm for 2:30 am and woke 15 minutes before it went off.
 It was long drive in the dark, it didn’t start get light until I was well north of Albany.
 I arrived at the mountain at 7:30, the only car in Lot A. I shouldered my skis and walked towards the lodge.
-The guy running the loader looked at me like I was insane.
+The guy running the loader, who was clearing the lot, looked at me like I was insane.

 Crazy maybe, but I knew my day could be merely great or absolutely off the charts.
 TGR is the online home for Magic and I’d made an mildly awkward request for ski partners in the forum earlier in the week.
 PM’s were exchanged and my plan was to connect with Magic diehards MMP and Rusty Groomer who offered to show me around.
 I didn’t want to blow my shot to ski with those guys.